George Loves Weather

 Lightning

-Some areas are more prone to direct or indirect lightning strikes.
-Often these will damage your personal station.
 This can happen even if you have a type of lightning arrester (like the MFJ-270 Lightning arrester) installed on your station.

-You may even want to invest the money into paying an electrician to set up a lightening rod protection system on your weather station.
-Just realizing this may happen, can help you in being better prepared.
+You may even want to invest the money into paying an electrician to set up a lightning rod protection system on your weather station.

 Birds and Rodents

-For wired installations, it is recommended you run the cables in electrical conduit, to protect against rodents chewing into your wiring.
+For wired installations, it is recommended you run the cables in an electrical conduit, to protect against rodents chewing into your wiring.
 They can cause major problems with your system by doing this.

 Birds will excrement and nest in your rain gauge.
 It is a great idea to mount your rain gauge in an open area.

 You may need to install a decoy owl.
-Many people have said the owl decoys do the work of totally scaring of any bird activity in your weather sensor suite.
+Many people have said the owl decoys do the work of totally scaring any bird activity in your weather sensor suite.

 Another idea would be you could use a spike strip around the rain gauge area, this too can be very effective for you in keeping this irritating thing from happening to you.